rcorbett-match/swgs-processing-pipeline/README.md

    Aligned reads will be in the `bam` format along with their associated `bai` file.
 More details on their formatting can be found on the [wikipedia page](https://en.wikipedia.org/wiki/Binary_Alignment_Map).
    Also contained within these folders are files named like such: `XXX.marked_duplicates.metrics.txt`, they contain metrics about the number of duplicated reads in each sample.

-3. A folder named `relative_cns` containing the results of CNV analysis.
-Files are divided into folders based on the tool used (QDNAseq or WisecondorX), single- or paired-end, and bin size.
+4. A folder named `relative_cns` containing the results of CNV analysis.
+Files are divided into folders based on the tool used (QDNAseq, WisecondorX or ichorCNA), single- or paired-end, and bin size.
    Details on WisecondorX outputs can be found [here.](https://github.com/CenterForMedicalGeneticsGhent/WisecondorX?tab=readme-ov-file#interpretation-results)
    QDNAseq outputs contain QDNAseq and CGHcall objects stored as RDS files, for both with and without the X chromosome.
 The `rcn_plots` folder contains the relative copy number profiles for each sample.
+   Details on ichorCNA outputs can be found [here.](https://github.com/broadinstitute/ichorCNA/wiki/Output) In addition to the standard ichorCNA outputs, a relative copy-number summary .tsv file is generated for each sample.
+A combined summary file is also provided for all samples, organized by single-end or paired-end reads and bin size.
+This file includes the following columns: sample_id, chromosome, start, ratio (log2 ratio per bin), and ratio_median (log2 ratio per segment).

-4. A folder named `absolute_cns` containing the results of absolute copy number scaling from the relative copy number results.
+6. A folder named `absolute_cns` containing the results of absolute copy number scaling from the relative copy number results.
 Files are divided into folders based on the tool used for rCN analysis (QDNAseq or WisecondorX), single- or paired-end, and bin size.
    QDNAseq objects containing absolute copy numbers are stored as RDS files.
 Best-fitting and chosen solutions (ploidy and cellularity) are stored in CSV files.
 The `acn_plots` folder contains the absolute copy number profiles for each sample.

 ## Extras

 ### Troubleshooting
 In order for this pipeline to work as expected, the software installations must be done properly.
-This is especially important for singularity and nextflow (they have many dependencies and are compplex pieces of software).
+This is especially important for singularity and nextflow (they have many dependencies and are complex pieces of software).
 For example, on one of the testing machines used in developing this pipeline the following commands were needed for singularity to run as expected:
 `source /cvmfs/soft.computecanada.ca/config/profile/bash.sh`
 `module load apptainer`